nesevis/exhaust/docs/GETTING_STARTED.md

 **`#explore(generator, directions: [...]) { value in ... }`**. *Guarantee that each declared region of the input space gets exercised.* Use it when you can name the regions you care about and want assurance they were tested, and reach for it when `#exhaust` passes too easily for comfort.

 **`@Contract`**. *Test stateful systems across sequences of operations.* Reach for it when the bug you're worried about lives in the ordering or combination of several calls rather than in any single call.
-Its own document covers the mechanics.
+Async contracts also test concurrent interleaving at `await` boundaries.
+See [Contract Testing with Exhaust](CONTRACT_TESTING.md) for the full guide.